SilentPenguin/PartialScripts/README.md

 With this script you don't need to reference your bundles inside your views, but you can if you wish.
 Instead you simply state which of your scripts you require with a given view or partial, and then your configured bundles and extra files can be rendered on your layout.

-Note: This isn't a replacement for bundling, although it may well be in the future.
+**Note:** This isn't a replacement for bundling, although it may well be in the future.
 Currently, when using bundling, you will still need to tell the bundling system which files you wish to include and provide names to the bundles.

-Adding the code to a default MVC5 project is relatively simple, put the HtmlHelperExtentions somewhere in your project (anywhere sensible), and combine the contents of App_Code with your own project's App_Code
+Adding the code to a default MVC5 project is relatively simple, put the **HtmlHelperExtentions.cs** somewhere in your project (anywhere sensible), and combine the contents of **App_Code** with your own project's **App_Code**

 Usage
 =====